26 Oct Property Industry – Flag It Up Extended

-Th UK government has now expanded it’s Flag it up campaign to the property sector.
-Until recently the Flag It Up campaign was directed specifically toward the financial (banking and accountants mostly) and legal professions.
-The campaign however does cover all professionals and businesses.
+The UK government has now expanded its Flag It Up campaign to the property sector.
+Until recently, the Flag It Up campaign was directed specifically toward the financial (banking and accountants mostly) and legal professions.
+The campaign, however, does cover all professionals and businesses.
 Awareness is now being raised in the property industry too.

-Simon York, of HMRCs fraud investigation service has been quoted as saying.
-“HMRC is determined to crack down on money laundering.
-As the supervisor of Estate Agencies under money laundering regulations, HMRC works closely with the sector to hep them tackle this crime.
+Simon York, of HMRC’s fraud investigation service, has been quoted as saying, “HMRC is determined to crack down on money laundering.
+As the supervisor of estate agencies under money laundering regulations, HMRC works closely with the sector to help them tackle this crime”.
 Simon York is director of this service.

 As the Flag It Up campaign extends to the property industry, a clear message is being sent from government and the sector.
 The door is closing on money laundering.
 The campaign efforts will be bolstered from both sides, government and industry.